Evaluating Memory Structure in LLM Agents: StructMemEval

-\textbf{Data curation.} We gather scenarios using both human annotators and LLM augmentation with human verifiers.
+\textbf{Data curation \& Evaluation.} We gather scenarios using both human annotators and LLM augmentation with human verifiers.
 Every scenario consists of a conversation history and a set of evaluation questions asked at different conversation depths: testing if two people are related for trees, evaluating the final debt settlement amount, etc. Using synthetic scenarios allows us to release tasks themed after sensitive user and business applications without data privacy risks~\citep{overview_privacy_llm,overview_synthetic_data}.
-We evaluate accuracy using exact match when possible (e.g. yes/no or numeric answers) and LLM-as-a-judge~\citep{zheng2023llm-as-a-judge} for questions without a clear answer format.
-Overall, we gathered 73 unique evaluation scenarios (conversations) with 544 evaluation questions.
+We evaluate accuracy using LLM-as-a-judge~\citep{zheng2023llm-as-a-judge} \texttt{gpt-4o-mini} with a prompt that focuses on factual correctness against the reference answer.

+Overall, we gathered 207 evaluation scenarios: 90 tree-based, 45 count-based tasks, 42 state tracking tasks and 30 recommendation problems, with over 2000 evaluation questions.
+Each subset contains problems of different size, between 10 and 500 messages.
 We include additional details on data gathering and curation for every task type in Appendix~\ref{app:details_data_collection}.

-In future, we plan to extend this with additional problems: ordered lists for to-do queues and finding the K best candidates, assignment maps for calendars and resource allocations, and others.
+For ease of use in future evaluations, we organize StructMemEval benchmark as follows:\begin{itemize}[leftmargin=*] \item \textbf{The main evaluation set consists of 51 problems:} 10 tree-based, 15 count-based, 14 state tracking and 12 recommendation scenarios, the longest ones in each category (${\ge}250$ messages).
+This is the main StructMemEval benchmark and we encourage future comparisons to use this problem set. \item \textbf{The extended set of 207 scenarios} is meant primarily for scaling analysis.
+In Section~\ref{sect:experiments}, we use the shorter problems to compare how different LLMs, memory architectures and retrieval systems compare across different problem lengths. \end{itemize}

 \textbf{Memory organization hints.} For each scenario, we provide an optional ``memory organization hint'': an informal text prompt that explains how a human would organize their knowledge for the task at hand.
-We evaluate StructMemEval in two modes: with and without hints.
-Our \textit{main setup is evaluating without hints}.
-Instead, we use structure hints to diagnose error modes: if an agent fails to solve a given problem as is, but then solves it reliably with the hint, then its original mistake stemmed from poor knowledge structure.
+We use those hints for analysis only, \textit{the main StructMemEval setup is evaluating without hints}.

+Instead, we use memory organization hints to diagnose error modes: if an agent fails to solve a given problem as is, but then solves it reliably with the hint, then its original mistake stemmed from poor knowledge structure.
 If, however, that agent still fails even with ``hints'', then the error is not due to wrong memory organization strategy, but in poor execution: failing to maintain the chosen memory structure or failing to properly utilize it when answering the test questions.